newchuyalong/libgdx-learning/Scene2d.ui.md

 ### <a id="CheckBox"></a>CheckBox ###

-CheckBox extends TextButton and adds an image widget to the left of the label.
+[CheckBox](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/CheckBox.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/CheckBox.java)) extends TextButton and adds an image widget to the left of the label.
 It has a drawable for the image widget for the checked and unchecked states.

 ### <a id="ButtonGroup"></a>ButtonGroup ###

-ButtonGroup is not an actor and has no visuals.
+[ButtonGroup](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/ButtonGroup.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/ButtonGroup.java)) is not an actor and has no visuals.
 Buttons are added to it and it enforces a minimum and maximum number of checked buttons.
 This allows for buttons (button, text button, checkbox, etc) to be used as "radio" buttons.

 ### <a id="TextField"></a>TextField ###

-TextField is a single line text entry field.
+[TextField](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/TextField.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/TextField.java)) is a single line text entry field.
 It has drawables for the background, text cursor, and text selection, a font and font color for the entered text, and a font and font color for the message displayed when the text field is empty.
 Password mode can be enabled, where it will display asterisks instead of the entered text.

 ### <a id="TextArea"></a>TextArea ###

-TextArea is similiar to a TextField, but allows multiple line text entry.
+[TextArea](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/TextArea.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/TextArea.java)) is similiar to a TextField, but allows multiple line text entry.

 ### <a id="List"></a>List ###

-List is a list box that displays textual items and highlights the selected item.
+[List](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/List.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/List.java)) is a list box that displays textual items and highlights the selected item.
 List has a font, selected item background drawable, and a font color for selected and unselected items.
 A list does not scroll on its own, but is often put in a scrollpane.

 ### <a id="SelectBox"></a>SelectBox ###

-SelectBox is a drop-down list, it allows one of a number of values to be chosen from a list.
+[SelectBox](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/SelectBox.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/SelectBox.java)) is a drop-down list, it allows one of a number of values to be chosen from a list.
 When inactive, the selected value is displayed.
 When activated, it shows the list of values that may be selected.
 SelectBox has drawables for the background, list background, and selected item background, a font and font color, and a setting for how much spacing is used between items.

 ### <a id="ProgressBar"></a>ProgressBar ###

-Progress Bar is a widget that visually displays the progress of some activity or a variable value within a given range.
+[ProgressBar](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/ProgressBar.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/ProgressBar.java)) is a widget that visually displays the progress of some activity or a variable value within a given range.
 The progress bar has a range (min, max) and a stepping between each value it represents.
 The percentage of completeness typically starts out as an empty progress bar and gradually becomes filled in as the task or value increases towards upper limit.

 A progress bar can be setup to be of horizontal or vertical orientation, although the increment direction is always the same.
 For horizontal progress bar, is grows to the right, for vertical, upwards.
 Animation for changes to the progress bar value can be enabled to make the bar fill more smoothly over time.

 ### <a id="Slider"></a>Slider ###

-Slider is a horizontal indicator that allows a user to set a value.
+[Slider](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/Slider.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/Slider.java)) is a horizontal indicator that allows a user to set a value.
 The slider his a range (min, max) and a stepping between each value the slider represents.
 Slider has drawables for the background, the slider knob, and for the portion of the slider before and after the knob.

 A slider with touches disabled, a drawable before the knob, and without the knob can be used as a substitute for progress bar, as both widgets share the same codebase and use same visual style.
 Animation for changes to the slider value can be enabled to make the progress bar fill more smoothly.

 ### <a id="Window"></a>Window ###

-Window is a table with a title bar area above the contents that displays a title.
+[Window](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/Window.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/Window.java)) is a table with a title bar area above the contents that displays a title.
 It can optionally act as a modal dialog, preventing touch events to widgets below.
 Window has a background drawable and a font and font color for the title.

 ### <a id="Touchpad"></a>Touchpad ###

-Touchpad is an onscreen joystick that moves in a circular area.
+[Touchpad](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/Touchpad.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/Touchpad.java)) is an onscreen joystick that moves in a circular area.
 It has a background drawable and a drawable for the knob that the user drags around.

 ### <a id="Dialog"></a>Dialog ###

-Dialog is a window with a content table and a button table underneath.
+[Dialog](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/ui/Dialog.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/scenes/scene2d/ui/Dialog.java)) is a window with a content table and a button table underneath.
 Anything can be added to the dialog, but convenience methods are provided to add a label to the content table and buttons to the button table.

 ## <a id="Widgets_without_scene2d.ui"></a>Widgets without scene2d.ui ##